RESEARCH STARTER

 Despite political differences, officials from North and South Korea discussed the possibility of South Korea providing North Korea with money if South Koreans could invest in North Korean mines to acquire magnesite, zinc, and other specified mineral deposits.
 North Korea did not have sufficient mining expertise and technological devices to extract those resources.
 In the early twenty-first century, the Kaesong Industrial Park was built north of the DMZ.
 South Korean businesses invested in manufacturing at that facility’s factories.
 Industrial representatives from both countries met several times at P’yŏngyang, North Korea, regarding South Korea’s desire to receive northern natural resources.

 In 2007, Han-ho Lee, representing KORES, and Un-up Chung, director of the North Korean Inter-Korean Economic Cooperation Association, discussed an agreement involving the North Korean South Hwanghae Province lead mine.
 The two Koreas arranged to extract black lead resources, of which 725.6 to 907 metric tons would be shipped to South Korea and distributed to buyers by Wonjin Corporation.
 The representatives approved another lead-mining collaboration to acquire that mineral resource located in Pungcheon.
-They also discussed a mutual project in South Hwanghae Province at Shinwon to start extracting from a mine located there.
+They also discussed a mutual project in South Hwanghae Province at Shinwon to start extracting limestone from a mine located there.

 By December 2007, the South Korean Ministry of Commerce, Industry and Energy had requested surveys of North Korea’s geological resources to aid South Korean investors interested in northern minerals.
 South Korean officials noted that mines in western North Korea in the Haeju-Nampo area had phosphate, limestone, and graphite deposits.
 In the eastern part of North Korea, South Hamgyong Province’s Dancheon mines and power plants interested South Korean companies.
 North Korea sent 500 metric tons of zinc to the Inch’ŏn, also spelled Incheon, port in 2007 and another shipment of the same amount in 2008, for a total of $2.4 million worth of the north’s minerals to compensate South Korea for its economic assistance.

 Despite efforts at cooperation and economic interaction between South Korea and North Korea, political tensions between the two frequently interrupt progress.
 During the Korean crisis of 2013, the Kaesong Industrial Park was essentially closed down when North Korea blocked access and removed its workers.
 The industrial region reopened later that year.
 However, after North Korea tested a nuclear weapon in 2016, South Korean officials announced another shutdown of the industrial park.
 Though this shutdown was anticipated to be temporary, the closure proved to be much more permanent.
 Only in 2018 was water supply restored to the region with the opening of an Inter-Korean Liaison Office; however, this office was destroyed by North Korea in 2020 as tensions between the countries peaked.
 Though mysterious activity in the region was reported in 2022, operations remained suspended at the close of the year.
 Additionally, South Korea offered North Korea economic aid in August 2022 in exchange for denuclearization.
 This offer was refused.
-By 2024, animosity between the two countries was high.
+By the mid-2020s, animosity between the two countries was again high.
 North Korea continued to develop its nuclear program while South Korea expanded its military operations with the United States and Japan in response to North Korea's threats.

 Bibliography